 After researching the performance of their programs, we discovered three essential lessons you should implement:

 Furthermore, aligning your brand and your partnerships creates new opportunities.
 With the correct platform in place, you can design your partner incentivization structure to mirror that value once you’ve established and understood the worth of your customer.
-When you can organize your program to pay your partners each time you generate money, the earnings of your best partners will keep them motivated to achieve even greater success.
+When you can organize your program to pay your partners each time you generate money, your best partners’ earnings will motivate them to achieve even greater success.
 Partnerships do not succeed until everyone benefits.

 Complexity with simplicity